-The gathering of international quilters and textile artists takes place from 14 to 17th September in Sainte-Marie-Aux-Mines.
-It will see 38 exhibitions, 1200 quilts on show, 30 courses to top up your patchwork skills plus a stash-shopping bonanza.
-Over 22,000 quilters will flood to see the show from all over the world so it’s a great place to go and be inspired and meet like-minded quilt lovers.
+In total, the 2018 meeting will see 34 exhibitions, 150 exhibitors, 1200 quilts on show and 30 courses to top up your patchwork skills.
+There’s also a wealth of stands offering a stash-shopping bonanza (think fabrics, sewing machines, kits, threads… basically our happy place!).
+Over 22,000 visitors will flood to see the show from all over the world so you’re sure to find inspiration and meet like-minded quilt lovers.

-While you’re there, watch out for…
+5. While you’re there, watch out for…

 We’re especially excited to see these highlights at this year’s event: